Petra Kvitová: 2017: Comeback from knife attack and out of top 20

-2018: Five WTA titles and re-entry into top 5
+2018: Five WTA Tour titles and re-entry into top 5

 Kvitová started 2018 in Sydney, unseeded at a Premier event for the first time since the 2010 Kremlin Cup, having been forced to withdraw from Brisbane the week before due to a viral illness.
 She lost to Camila Giorgi in the second round.
 She then fell in the opening round of the Australian Open, succumbing to Andrea Petkovic in three sets despite having served for the match twice.
 However, she bounced back by winning the St. Petersburg Ladies' Trophy.
 En route to the final, she saw past the likes of Elena Vesnina, Irina-Camelia Begu, Jeļena Ostapenko and Julia Görges.
 She then beat Kristina Mladenovic in the final in a dominating performance to win her 21st career title, thus becoming the first left-handed player to win a singles title in Russia.
 Kvitová then won her singles matches against Viktorija Golubic and Belinda Bencic in the opening round of the Fed Cup where the Czech Republic took on Switzerland, with the Czechs eventually cruising into the last four with the score 3–1, also their tenth consecutive Fed Cup semifinal appearance.
 The tie also marked the first time since the 2015 final against Russia where Kvitová won a Fed Cup match.

-Kvitová carried her good form into the Qatar Open, defeating Çağla Büyükakçay, Agnieszka Radwańska and Elina Svitolina to reach the quarterfinals.
+Kvitová carried her good form into the Qatar Ladies Open, defeating Çağla Büyükakçay, Agnieszka Radwańska and Elina Svitolina to reach the quarterfinals.
 There, she moved past Görges via a retirement and then overcame world No. 1, Caroline Wozniacki, in three sets to move into the final, where she outlasted fourth seed Garbiñe Muguruza in three sets to capture her 22nd career title, thus guaranteeing her return to the top 10 for the first time since June 2016.
 In Indian Wells, ninth-seeded Kvitová scrapped past Kazakh Yulia Putintseva in the opener in three sets to record the equal-longest winning streak of her career, 14 wins, dating back to her title run in St. Petersburg a month before.
 However, she saw that streak expire when she lost to young American wildcard Amanda Anisimova in the following round in straight sets.
 She then beat Aryna Sabalenka and Sofia Kenin to reach the fourth round in Miami where she was beaten by Ostapenko.